EU antitrust chief says Apple, Google cases show no U.S. bias

 She said data on cartel fines and mergers also showed no geographic bias.

-The European Commission is now studying Google's response to antitrust charges of favoring its Google Shopping service over rivals.
+The European Commission is now studying Google's response to antitrust charges of favouring its Google Shopping service over rivals.
 It is also investigating the company's popular Android operating system for smartphones.